ING: Poland’s central bank governor optimistic on inflation outlook, no end to tightening cycle

 Like the National Bank of Poland, we expect a big drop in CPI inflation by the end of 2023 (see table), but we see a lot of risks hindering inflation from reaching the target in subsequent years.
 In such an environment, we see no room for interest rate cuts this year Inflation processes.

 NBP president Adam Glapinski announced the end of the inflation plateau and a rapid descent of inflation towards the target.
-After the expected CPI peak in February (around 18.5% y/y), the central bank expects a sharp decline in the following months by around 10 percentage points by the end of this year.
-According to Professor Glapinski, inflation should fall to single-digit levels in late August / early September.
-According to the NBP's latest projection, inflation is expected to slightly exceed 7% Y/y by the end of 2023.
+After the expected CPI peak in February (around 18.5% year on year), the central bank expects a sharp decline in the following months by around 10 percentage points by the end of this year.
+According to Professor Glapinski, inflation should fall to single-digit levels in late August/early September.
+According to the NBP's latest projection, inflation is expected to slightly exceed 7% y/y by the end of 2023.

 In addition, the NBP president sees no danger of higher core inflation persisting.
 According to the NBP, it will follow a downward CPI inflation trend with some delay.